Kenna-Chase/CrashBusinessAnalyzer/README.md

 ## Setup
 ## React Website
 The web application was developed using React and placed in the src/application folder.
 This folder is extracted as a part of the CodePipeline and deployed.
-The react website was setup using the inital tutorials for react js.
+The React website was setup using the inital tutorials for ReactJS.
 ## CDK Deployment
 Deploying infrastructure with the AWS CDK transforms the code into cloud resources.
 ### 1. **Set Up The Environment**